Tom the Dancing Bug by Ruben Bolling for April 01, 2011

 10. Missing large

-apostate Premium Member about 13 years ago
+apostate Premium Member over 13 years ago

 Don’t move on to NPR yet, Ruben!
 We still need to turn the principals into strongmen and have Halliburton hand them large cash payments so they’ll “get on board” with the program.
 Then we can send right-wing apologists like misngnola in to explain to the different factions that the only way to save the schools was to destroy them.